-The SFL is committed to provide effective language learning programs for all students enrolled in the university.
-Irrespective of their field, the SFL offers different language courses to all students for all undergraduate programs, English Medium Departments and Turkish Medium Departments, as well as elective courses in other languages, and also online courses for the associate degree Vocational School programs and students of School of Law
+The SFL is committed to providing effective language learning programs for all students enrolled in the university.
+Irrespective of their field, the SFL offers different language courses to all students for all undergraduate programs, English Medium Departments and Turkish Medium Departments, as well as elective courses in other languages, and online courses for the associate degree Vocational School programs and students at School of Law

-The design of the curricula is carried out taking into account the needs, level and interests of the students.
-Material selection and preparation is meticulously made and assessment procedures and tools are carefully planned and applied.
-All design and planning activities are administered according to the regulations of Council of Higher Education (YÖK) and CEFR standards.
+The design of the curricula is carried out by considering the needs, levels, and interests of the students.
+Material selection and preparation are meticulously made, and assessment procedures and tools are carefully planned and applied.
+All design and planning activities are administered according to the regulations of the Council of Higher Education (YÖK) and CEFR standards.